 This traps the water inside, keeping your skin properly moisturized!

-And skin oils are particularly good at that – they repel the water very efficiently, and keep it where it needs to be: inside your skin.
+Skin’s natural oils are particularly good at that – they repel the water efficiently, and keep it where it needs to be – inside your skin.

 REASON #4 Certain enzymes responsible for important skin processes, including natural exfoliation, are active only at pH ~ 5

-Changes of skin’s pH affect the activity of certain enzymes in the skin, and consequently interfere with (at least) the following important processes:
+Changes in skin’s pH affect the activity of certain enzymes in the skin, and consequently interfere with (at least) the following important processes:

 Skin’s normal exfoliation process (called desquamation).